doraemonho/MHDFlows_dev/README.md

 3. Incompressible  HD/MHD simulation with volume penalization method
 4. Passive Dye Tracer (Experimental Feature)

 This package leverages the [FourierFlows.jl](http://github.com/FourierFlows/FourierFlows.jl) package to set up the module.
 The main purpose of MHDFlows.jl aims to solve the portable 3D MHD problems on personal computer instead of cluster.
-Utilizing the Nvidia CUDA technology, the MHDFlows.jl could solve the front-end MHD turbulence problem in the order of few-ten minutes by using a mid to high end gaming display card (see Memory usage & speed section).
+Utilizing the Nvidia CUDA technology, the MHDFlows.jl could solve the front-end MHD turbulence research problems in the order of few-ten minutes by using a mid to high end gaming display card (see Memory usage & speed section).
 Feel free to modify yourself for your own research purpose.

 ## Version No.
 v 0.1.0